tranxactive/J2PAY/README.md

 `newly intergrated gateways will be added in this list.`

+If your desired gateway is not in the list you can write us at info@tranxactive.com and we will try our best to integrate that gatway as soon as possible.

 **Goals of this library**

 * Developer should be able to integrate any gateway without the need of reading documention of specific gateway.